Last updated on February 20th, 2024 at 02:16 am

 Born and Bread to be Fed Instead!

-So if you’re looking for a delicious sandwich to eat — or have a stellar recipe to share yourself — you should consider Appehtite.ca, Maple Leaf Foods’ new site for sharing recipes and connecting with other Canadian chefs who’re doing the same!
-You can feel free to learn more there, or even discover more about the Dempster’s DIY Sandwich challenge on their site, Twitter or Instagram!
+So if you’re looking for a delicious sandwich to eat—or have a stellar recipe to share yourself—you should consider Appehtite.ca, Maple Leaf Foods’ new site for sharing recipes and connecting with other Canadian chefs doing the same!
+Feel free to learn more there or even discover more about the Dempster’s DIY Sandwich challenge on Twitter or Instagram!